Not Part of the Plan

 “Our daycare was closed all week.
 Disney trip for the woman who runs it and her family.
 So we’ve been splitting shifts, which wouldn’t be horrible if it weren’t for molars.”
 He sipped and sighed.

 Niko swirled the vodka in his glass and shook his head.
-He couldn’t imagine living Summer and Carter’s life and wasn’t that part of the reason he was here?
+He couldn’t imagine living Summer and Carter’s life, but wasn’t that part of the reason he was here?
 To see how the other half lived?

 “Funny.”
 A shriek from the great room echoed off the hardwood and granite.
 “Uh, are they okay?”